nishtha334/E-Commerce-Sales-Dashboard-/README.md

 The dashboard focuses on important business metrics such as:

-Total Sales
+Total Sales,
-Total Quantity
+Total Quantity,
-Total Profit
+Total Profit,
-Total Orders
+Total Orders,
-Profit Margin
+Profit Margin,
-Return Rate
+Return Rate,
-Sales by Category
+Sales by Category,
-Profit by Region
+Profit by Region,
-Sales by Payment Type
+Sales by Payment Type,
-Performance based on shipping and plan-related filters
+Performance based on shipping and plan-related filters.

 The project demonstrates how Power BI can be used for data cleaning, data modeling, KPI creation, visualization, and interactive business analysis.